-During the nine-month periods ended September 30, 2022 and 2021, the Group's total cash outflows for leases amounting to NT\$4,524 thousand and NT\$4,520 thousand, respectively.
+During the three-month periods ended March 31, 2024 and 2023, the Group's total cash outflows for leases amounting to NT\$1,393 thousand and NT\$1,436 thousand, respectively.

-(e) Other information relating to leasing activities

-(i) Extension and termination options
+- (e) Other information relating to leasing activities - (i) Extension and termination options

 Some of the Group's agreement contain extension and termination options.
 In determining the lease terms, the non-cancellable period for which the Group has the right to use an underlying asset, together with both periods covered by an option to extend the lease if the Group is reasonably certain to exercise that option and periods covered by an option to terminate the lease if the Group is reasonably certain not to exercise that option.
 These options are used to maximize operational flexibility in terms of managing contracts.
 The majority of extension and termination options held are exercisable only by the Group.
-After the commencement date, the Group reassesses the lease term upon the occurrence of a significant event or a significant change in circumstances that is within the control of the lessee and affects whether the Group is reasonably certain to exercise an option not previously included in its determination of the lease term, or not to exercise an option previously included in its determination of the lease term.
+After the commencement date, the Group reassesses the lease term upon the occurrence of a significant event or a significant change in circumstances that is within the control of the lessee and affects whether the Group is reasonably certain to exercise an option not previously included in its determination of the lease term.